Limit cycles turn active matter into robots

-up to a complex phase.
-If $ \abs{z_0}= \tau_\text{max} /\Gamma \sqrt{ I/\kappa}$ is too small, i.e. $\abs{z_0} < \tau_\text{max}/\kappa^a$, then Eq.~(\ref{eq:solnon}) is not a valid solution and the only oscillatory solution is $z =0$.
+up to an arbitrary phase.
+Crucially, Eq.~(\ref{eq:solnon}) is only a valid solution for sufficiently large drive.
 The dimensionless parameter $\xi= \kappa^a/ \Gamma \sqrt{ I/\kappa }$ captures the ratio of drive ($\kappa^a$) and inertia ($I$) to dissipation ($\Gamma$) and restoring forces ($\kappa$).
-As shown in Fig.~\ref{Fig1}C, when $\abs{\xi} < 1$, dissipation and restoring forces win and the process terminates at its rest configuration.
-When $\abs{\xi} > 1$, there exists a nonlinear cycle of amplitude $\abs{z_0} = \tau_\text{max} /\Gamma \sqrt{ I/\kappa}$.
-Because of the nonlinearity, the work done by the nonconservative force is now $2\pi \abs{z_0} \tau_\text{max} $\cc{, while} the dissipated energy grows quadratically $ 2\pi \Gamma \omega \abs{z_0}^2 $. \cc{In general, a} nonlinear work cycle emerges at the finite amplitude $\abs{z_0}$ where nonconservative gain and loss balance. \cs{ Mathematically, the trajectory in Eq.~(\ref{eq:solnon}) is a limit cycle of the dynamical system in Eq.~(\ref{eq2}).
-We refer to this type of limit cycle as a nonlinear work cycle because it arises mechanically as the balance between dissipation and a non-conservative, configuration-dependent force that performs the work necessary to sustain the cycle. }
+As shown in Fig.~\ref{Fig:block}i, when $\abs{\xi} < 1$, dissipation and restoring forces win and the process terminates at its rest configuration $z=0$.
+As shown in Fig.~\ref{Fig:block}j, when $\abs{\xi} > 1$, a Hopf bifurcation occurs and there exists a cycle of finite amplitude $z_\text{lim} = \tau_\text{max} /\Gamma \sqrt{ I/\kappa}$.
+Mathematically, the trajectory in Eq.~(\ref{eq:solnon}) is a limit cycle of the dynamical system in Eq.~(\ref{eq2}).
+We refer to this type of limit cycle as a nonlinear work cycle because it arises mechanically as the balance between dissipation and a non-conservative, configuration-dependent force that performs the work necessary to sustain it~\footnote{In this case, the work is equal to $W =2 \pi \tau_\text{max} z_\text{lim} $}.

-When more unit cells are combined, a robust tendency to cycle can give rise to complex behaviors.
-In Fig.~\ref{Fig1}D, six such vertices are connected on a closed hexagon.
-Due to the closure constraint, the hexagon has three independent deformation modes: two shear modes $S_1$ and $S_2$ and one breathing mode $B$.
-When the hexagon is initially poked, it undergoes a spontaneous nonlinear cycle of large shape change oscillating between the two shear modes (Fig.~\ref{Fig1}EF).
-The work done by the non-conservative forces on each cycle balances the dissipation that originates from the internal frictional and viscoelasctic forces and from the friction between the hexagon and the substrate.
-When placed in contact with a railing, the hexagon described above overcomes gravity and locomotes uphill on an inclined ramp (see Fig.~1G).

-We now ask, what happens as we increase the number of degrees of freedom?
-In the following, we create more complex robotic media that approach the behavior of nonconservative continuous media and investigate their properties under impact.
-The emergent phenomena we observe are robust and counter-intuitive from the perspective of passive media.
-For example, in Fig.~\ref{Fig1}H, a ring with no initial spin launched at an angle against a wall bounces backwards.
-In Fig.~\ref{Fig1}I, a two dimensional wall imparts a significant rotation to an incoming projectile with normal incidence.
-In each case, we find that the microscopic nonconservative forces lead to robust modifications of the continuum theory governing the emergent material.
-Impacts form a natural arena for our study since they involve processes that are fast, dynamic, and not typically amenable to traditional programming.